dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

-For a Draft to migrate to Active, there is an expectation that the proposal has been demonstrated (eg, in working code, though not necessarily in "official" libraries yet), that the proposal will be the "new normal" and expected behavior going forward, and that the chance of unforseen issues arising during complete adoption is low.
+For a Draft to migrate to Active, there is an expectation that the proposal has been demonstrated (eg, in working code, though not necessarily in "official" libraries yet), that the proposal will be the "new normal" and expected behavior going forward, and that the chance of unforeseen issues arising during complete adoption is low.